SuperTapood/LWJGL-Example/src/main/java/components/README.md

 ```Transfrom lastTransform``` - The last transformation that was made. <br>
 ```boolean isDirty``` - Used to dictate whether this element needs to be redrawn. <br>

+both lastTransform and isDirty are flagged as transient so that they won't be pulled by the Gson serializer.

 ```java